syncfusion-content/wpf-docs/wpf/DataGrid/Performance.md

 ### Property Change in a record

 SfDataGrid considers only the changed item value and the current aggregated value instead of recalculating the summary based on all records.
-For this you have to implement [INotifyPropertyChanging](https://msdn.microsoft.com/en-us/library/system.componentmodel.inotifypropertychanging.aspx) and [INotifyPropertyChanged](https://msdn.microsoft.com/en-us/library/system.componentmodel.inotifypropertychanged.aspx) interface to your `Data Model`.
+For this you have to implement [INotifyPropertyChanging](https://msdn.microsoft.com/en-us/library/system.componentmodel.inotifypropertychanging.aspx) and [INotifyPropertyChanged](https://msdn.microsoft.com/en-us/library/system.componentmodel.inotifypropertychanged.aspx) interface to your Data Model.

-Below code to enable summary calculation optimization by inheriting `INotifyPropertyChanging` and `INotifyPropertyChanged` interface to `Data Model`.
+Below code to enable summary calculation optimization by inheriting `INotifyPropertyChanging` and `INotifyPropertyChanged` interface to Data Model.

 {% tabs %}
 {% highlight c# %}